Challenges of variational quantum optimization with measurement shot noise

-To guide us in the choice of a suitable value for $\Delta_t$, we perform a reasonably exhaustive search, using 8 independent repetitions of state-vector simulation using $L=4,6,8,10$ and depths $d=2,4,6,8$.
+To guide us in the choice of a suitable value for $\Delta_t$, we perform a reasonably exhaustive search, using eight independent repetitions of state-vector simulation using $L=4,6,8,10$ and depths $d=2,4,6,8$.
 It is found that the value $\Delta_t \approx 0.80$ is the most frequent outcome of these optimization runs.
-Notably, a similar optimal value was found in~\cite{sack2021quantum} in the case of MaxCut instances on random graph.
-These combined findings suggest that the quantum-annealing inspired initialization is a general and robust procedure.
+Notably, a similar optimal value was found in Ref.\,\cite{sack2021quantum} in the case of MaxCut instances on random graph.
+These combined findings suggest that the quantum-annealing-inspired initialization is a general and robust procedure.
 This is further corroborated by the results for the disordered Hamiltonian, discussed below.

 Hereafter, we first tackle the ferromagnetic problem, using the above prescription.
 The performance of the QAOA circuit with the annealing-inspired parameters is compared to the ones of the QAOA circuits with the parameters obtained after the fixed numbers of optimization iterations $n_{\mathrm{iter}}=20$ and $n_{\mathrm{iter}}=60$, starting from the same smart initialization.
 Notice that here the following definition of success probability $P_\mathrm{succ}$ is adopted: $M$ measurements are performed on the prepared state (with $M=16$ or $M=32$), and the fraction of successful executions at a selected $n_{\mathrm{iter}}$ is recorded.
 This fraction differs from $F_\mathrm{succ}$, which corresponds to the probability of observing the solution at least once during all optimization iterations, not only in the final state.
-The scaling of $P_\mathrm{succ}$ with problem size is shown in figure~\ref{fig:qaoa_smart}, panels (a) and (b).